 - Music manuscripts and early music printing

-Echoing Helicon: Music, Art and Identity in the Este Studioli (Oxford University Press, forthcoming in 2014).
+Echoing Helicon: Music, Art and Identity in the Este Studioli (Oxford University Press, 2014).

 ed. with Anne Leonard, The Routledge Companion to Music and Visual Culture (Routledge, 2013).